Travel details

 Dinner

 Enjoy a wonderful cultural evening at the restaurant.
-Ethiopia is a mosaic of people speaking over 80 languages with different lifestyles, clothing, and cultural dances.
-Experience cultural dances and traditional food while drinking "tej", a type of wine made from honey.
+Ethiopia is a mosaic of people speaking over 80 languages, with diverse lifestyles, costumes, and cultural dances.
+Experience cultural dances and traditional cuisine while drinking "tej", a type of wine made from honey.

 Meals B/F:⚪︎ LUN:⚪︎ DIN:⚪︎